jgarnet/fhir-dot/README.md

 `AbstractDictionary` provides common functionality which will scan a given package for classes that implement `Definition` and aggregate the results into one Map.

-New dictionaries can be added by extending `AbstractDictionary`, annotating the class with `Dictionary` and supplying the package path for scanning:
+New dictionaries can be added by extending `AbstractDictionary`:

 ```java